ahsankhatri/FTP-File-Difference-Utility/README.md

-# FTP File Difference #
+# File Difference Finder for Local & Remote Directories #

 ### What is this? ###

-A utility to find difference between local & remote via FTP in just one load, i used Filezilla File Difference but i had to go through to the entire directory to find the difference so made this utility you can add some folders ignore list and increase response time.
+A utility to find file differences between local & remote in just one load, i used Filezilla File Difference but i had to go through to the entire directory to find the differences so made this utility, it will scan all files & folders under directories that will be mentioned in rule list.
+You can add some folders to ignore list to increase response time.
 File difference algorithm is simple and it is not precise enough as it is initial version.
+Best usage will be when you're working on existing project or unfortunately not taking advantages of any VCS.

-P.S: UI ain't good enough, i would appreciate if anyone help me in UI.
+P.S: UI ain't good enough, i would appreciate if anyone help me out in UI.
+Please fork this repo and create a pull request for that.

 ### Requirement ###
 * PHP 5.3 or above.